 - Be at the P-5 level or above, or at an equivalent level of seniority outside of the UN system;

-- A minimum of twelve years of substantive experience and results in leadership roles at the international level; including at least two years of cumulative experience in development, human rights, peacebuilding, political affairs and/or humanitarian work at the country level;
+- A minimum of 12 years of substantive experience and results in leadership roles at the international level with a focus on development, human rights, rule of law, peace-building or humanitarian action (including at least 2 years of cumulative at the country level preferably outside of one’s own country);

-- Ability to serve for at least one tour of duty (i.e., five years) before reaching the mandatory retirement age (65 years) at the time of RCAC participation, if invited;
+- Ability to serve for at least one tour of duty (i.e., five years) before reaching the mandatory age of separation (65 years) at the time of RCAC participation, if invited;

 - Rating of “Fully met performance expectations” or equivalent, in the last two performance appraisals, where applicable;